aladdingalal/ps-signup-email-airdrop/README.md

 - Run the front-end locally or host it on any website provider.
 - Utilize Apillon's hosting service, with GitHub actions setup available.
-- Run the back-end locally or via Docker, configuring files with collectible and email server details.
+- (Run the back-end locally or via Docker), configuring files with collectible and email server details.
+Tokens{
 ## Getting started

-Solution consists of 2 main parts, Node.js backend APIs and Vue 3 frontend.
+Solution consists of 2 main parts, Node.js backend APIs and Vue 3 frontend}

 ### Basic